 Sulfur Chamber Casts

-Prior to the development and use of CerroSafe, the preferred chamber cast material which will be discussed later, using a melted mixture containing mostly sulfur, commonly known as the “Baker Mixture”, was the time-honored technique.
+Prior to the development and use of CerroSafe for chamber casts, the time- honored technique used a melted mixture containing mostly sulfur, commonly known as the “Baker Mixture”.
 Sulfur does offer a couple of benefits: it’s cheap and readily available from local home and garden supply stores or pharmacies.
 Although high purity pharmaceutical grade sulfur is not required for a chamber cast, it is available in several forms.
 Flowers of sulfur, also known as sublimed sulfur is made by sublimation and is the most common.
 Two other forms are precipitated sulfur, also known as milk of sulfur, and washed sulfur.

 I have not used sulfur for chamber casts but researching the subject highlighted several negatives.
 It’s somewhat dangerous to melt and can ignite with an almost invisible flame.
 It can be very messy and hard to clean out if the chamber is overfilled and the sulfur runs into or is accidentally spilled into the action.
-And sulfur casts are very brittle.
+And sulfur casts are very brittle and somewhat fragile.
 In addition, when using sulfur casts to determine case lengths, headspace cannot be directly measured.

 Roy F. Dunlap covers the technique of using sulfur in his very well-know book titled Gunsmithing, first published in 1950 and followed by a 2nd edition in 1963.
+Videos detailing the process are also available on YouTube.
 Following is one shooter’s procedure I found during an Internet search.

 CerroSafe Chamber Casts